 - One of these essential oils: Peppermint, Lavender, Eucalyptus, Tea Tree Oil, Witch Hazel Extract (1 tablespoon) plus water–per spray bottle

-- Liquid Dish Detergent & Water (about 1 tablespoon detergent, fill spray bottle with water).
+- Liquid Dish Detergent (about 1 tablespoon detergent, fill spray bottle with water).

 Did You Know: Ants leave a scented trail for each other so they can easily find their way back to the jackpot (the food source in your house).
 Trails can be both visible and invisible to human eyes, but they can follow the trails with ease.
 Washing away these trails will confuse them and make it more difficult to find their favorite places.
 Making your own cleaners with the above ingredients also adds a repellent that they will avoid.

-When you provide a tempting treat that is actually poison (known as bait), you want to make sure it’s not too strong that it will kill the ant before it gets back to the colony (sometimes they are gone for days), and that it’s not too weak that it’s ineffective.
-You want poisoned food brought back to the nest for the rest of the colony to ingest.
+When you provide a tempting treat that is actually poison (known as bait), you want to make sure it’s not too strong that it will kill the forager before it gets back to the settlement (sometimes they are gone for days), and that it’s not too weak that it’s ineffective.
+You want poisoned bits brought back to the nest for the rest of the colony to ingest.

-The type of food they look for is either sugar or protein, it depends on what the needs of the colony are at the time.
-This is why a “tried and true” recipe that came highly recommended doesn’t work for you, the bait holds no interest for the particular critters in your home.
+The type of nutrition they look for is either sugar or protein, it depends on what the needs of the colony are at the time.
+This is why a “tried and true” recipe that came highly recommended doesn’t work for you, the treat holds no interest for the particular critters in your home.

-Tip: First determine if the ants in your house are after sugar or protein.
+Tip: First determine if the ones in your house are after sugar or protein.
 Leave a sample of each bait out and see which ones they go for.
-Once you’ve determined what they’re hungry for, set out a few baits with their choice.
+Once you’ve determined what they’re hungry for, set out a few of their choice.

 Here are a few homemade bait recipes you can try…

 - Mix the boric acid with the jam or jelly to make a paste.
 Slather it on a piece of paper, a plate or in a covered container with holes.